Herman Phleger

-Herman Phleger (1890–1984) was a San Francisco attorney and Legal Adviser of the Department of State from February 2, 1953, to April 1, 1957, under President Dwight D. Eisenhower.
+Herman Phleger (September 5, 1890 – November 21, 1984) was an American attorney and politician who served as Legal Adviser of the Department of State from February 2, 1953, to April 1, 1957, under President Dwight D. Eisenhower.
 He succeeded Adrian S. Fisher and was succeeded by Loftus Becker.
 In 1959, he negotiated and signed the Antarctic Treaty on behalf of the United States.
 He is the namesake of the Phleger Estate.

 Early life

 Herman Phleger was born in Sacramento, California, on September 5, 1890.
 His mother, Mary McCrory, was born in New Orleans, Louisiana, around 1866, to an Irish immigrant mother and an unknown Confederate soldier.
 His father, Charles Wilhelm Phleger, was born in Findlay, Ohio, around 1857, to German immigrant parents.
 Charles and Mary met in Sacramento in about 1885, where he managed ranches for Senator James Graham Fair, and she worked as a housekeeper in the Union House Hotel.
 The couple had three children.

 On March 12, 1892, when Herman was two years old, his father was murdered in a Sacramento saloon.
 The family was left with little cash, but significant real estate interests.
 Herman's mother Mary worked as a schoolteacher.
 The family lived in the center of town, providing the children with significant exposure to social and political life.
 As a boy, Herman saw "prize fights" between Joe Gans and Stanley Ketchel, and speeches by William Jennings Bryan.
 He also enjoyed minstrel shows, particularly the work of the local Looney Minstrels troop.

 Herman was baptized Catholic, but never practiced Catholicism, and grew up attending Sunday school at the local Congregational Church.
 His attendance was primarily due to "the prospect of winning some sort of reward," and he described himself as "not much of a prospect for religion."

 As a young man, Herman delivered newspapers for the San Francisco Examiner, and worked part time as a bill collector.
 For two years in high school, he was head chainman of a state surveying crew working on what is now U.S. Route 50.
 During the summers, he operated a hand truck at the Central California Canneries at 6th and B Streets.
 In the summer of 1906 he was hired by the Southern Pacific Railroad to list and identify incoming west-bound freight cars at the Rocklin junction.

 Herman demonstrated an interest in politics from a young age.
 As a boy, he "participated in most elections to the extent of passing out bills and pamphlets."
 As a teen, he enjoyed watching California State Legislature proceedings from the gallery, where he met Governors James N. Gillett, George C. Pardee, and Hiram Johnson.